Somebody on the Phone

-Somebody on the Phone (a.k.a.
-Deadly Night Call) is a 1950 short story collection by American crime writer Cornell Woolrich under the pseudonym William Irish.
-It consists of six short stories.
+Somebody on the Phone is a 1950 short story collection by American crime writer Cornell Woolrich under the pseudonym William Irish.
+It consists of eight short stories, all of which had been published in various detective pulp magazines between 1934 and 1940.
+A paperback edition, issued in 1954 under the title Deadly Night Call) omitted two of the stories in the original hardcover edition.